 Table of Contents

 The ginger spice we are most familiar with comes from the rhizome, or root of the plant.
-It is used in a variety of ways including foods, beverages, cosmetics, and even home goods!
+It is used in a variety of ways including food, beverages, cosmetics, and home goods.

 Gingerol is the antioxidant component of ginger, also known as a flavonoid.
-There is 33.6 mg flavonoids per 100 g of ginger.
+There are 33.6 mg flavonoids per 100 g of ginger.

 If you are switching between fresh and ground ginger in cooking, 1 tablespoon of fresh ginger is equivalent to ¼ teaspoon of ground ginger.